ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 ### Implementing consensus rules using rocksdb
 [rocksdb-consensus-rules]: #rocksdb-consensus-rules

-Each column family handles updates differently, based on its specific consensus rules:
+Each column family handles value updates differently, based on its specific consensus rules:
 - Never: Keys are never deleted, values are never updated.
 The value for each key is inserted once.
 - Delete: Keys can be deleted, but values are never updated.
 The value for each key is inserted once.
   - Code called by ReadStateService must ignore deleted keys, or use a read lock.
   - TODO: should we prevent re-inserts of keys that have been deleted?
 - Update: Keys are never deleted, but values can be updated.
   - Code called by ReadStateService must accept old or new values, or use a read lock.

+We can't do some kinds of value updates, because they cause RocksDB performance issues:
 - Append: Keys are never deleted, existing values are never updated, but sets of values can be extended with more entries.
   - Code called by ReadStateService must accept truncated or extended sets, or use a read lock.